bstefanescu/qutejs/web/doc/docs/attributes/q-attrs.md

 export default Qute('root');
 ```

-This component is injecting parts of the `x-attrs` attributes in different places in the nesting content.
+This component is injecting parts of the `q:attrs` attributes in different places in the nesting content.

 The `root` component will render as: